 - Add a tablespoon each of sugar, fish sauce (or not), soy sauce and lime juice.
 Throw in the noodles and the rest of the vegetables.
 Stir till everything is heated through.
 The vegetables should still be crunchy, but not raw.

 - Taste and add more sugar, sauces or lime to get that perfect balance of sweet, salty and sour.
 Add some chopped fresh coriander (parsley or basil

 - Serve with bashed up peanuts and some coriander sprinkled over the top.

 - You can add tofu, prawns and diced chicken or pork at step 2 (but make sure this is properly cooked before adding the veg).
 If you’d like a bit of heat, add chilli at this stage too.

-This is super easy to cook on a traditional camping stove, on something a bit more special and versatile like the Cadac or on one of the top-end barbecues that have pot/pan options, like the Lotus Grill or Cobb.
+This is super easy to cook on a traditional camping stove, on something a bit more special and versatile like the Cadac or on one of the top-end barbecues that have pot/pan options, like the Lotus Grill.